mongodb/docs-realm/source/includes/api-details/kotlin/manage-files/reduce-file-size-compact-method-description.rst

-You can compact a realm file without having to open it by calling the :kotlin-sdk:`compactRealm <io.realm.kotlin/-realm/-companion/compact-realm.html>` method.
+You can compact a database file without having to open it by calling the :kotlin-sdk:`compactRealm <io.realm.kotlin/-realm/-companion/compact-realm.html>` method.

 The ``compactRealm`` method will return true if the operation is successful